Sikkim Mahananda Express

-The 15483 / 15484 Sikkim Mahananda Express or Mahananda Express is an Indian Express train connecting the cities of Old Delhi and Alipurduar.
+The 15483 / 15484 Sikkim Mahananda Express is an express train connecting the cities of Old Delhi and Alipurduar.

 This is a direct train origination from Old Delhi to Alipurduar Junction.

 The train connects the Eastern and Northern regions, as well as parts of India in the Bihar & Uttar Pradesh areas.

-The name of the train is derived from the Mahananda River, which runs through North Bengal and Eastern Bihar.
+The name of the train is derived from the Mahananda River, which runs through North Bengal, Eastern Bihar and Bangladesh.

 As the entire route is not electrified, the train runs with both an electric and diesel locomotive.
 Usually the train gets a WDP-4/WDP-4B from the Siliguri Diesel Loco Shed for the non-electrified territory and a WAP-4 electric locomotive in the electrified section.

 History

 The train when introduced used to run from Katihar Junction to Delhi as train number(s) 983/984.
 This train was later extended to New Jalpaiguri with train number(s) 4083/4084.
 Finally the train was extended to Alipurduar Junction.